stefanspringer1/SwiftXML/README.md

 **UPDATE 13 (December 2023):** `texts` is renamed to `immediateTexts` so as not to confuse it with `allTexts`, and `text` is renamed to `allTextsCollected`. `immediateTextsCollected` and the `allTextsReversed` variants are added.

+**UPDATE 14 (December 2023):** The subscript notation with integer values for a sequence of XContent, XElement, or XText now starts counting at 1.

 ---

 ## Related packages